-A. Purpose and Legal Authority for Conducting the Matching Program
+A. Purpose of the Matching Program

-The Privacy Act of 1974, as amended by the Computer Matching and Privacy Protection Act of 1998, hereinafter "Privacy Act," requires that each matching agreement specify the purpose and legal authority for conducting the matching program.
-5 U.S.C. §552a (o)(l)(A).
+The Privacy Act of 1974, as amended by the Computer Matching and Privacy Protection Act of 1988, hereinafter "Privacy Act," requires that each matching agreement specify the purpose and legal authority for conducting the matching program.
+5 U.S.C. § 552a (o)(1)(A).

 The purpose of the matching program is to assist HUD in verifying the employment and income of participants in certain rental assistance programs.
-OCSE shall provide HUD with new hire, quarterly wage, and unemployment insurance information from the National Directory of New Hires (NDNH) pertaining to participants whose names and Social Security numbers are transmitted to OCSE.
+OCSE will provide HUD with new hire, quarterly wage, and unemployment insurance information from the National Directory of New Hires (NDNH) pertaining to participants whose names and Social Security numbers are transmitted to OCSE.
 HUD may also use the information, after the removal of personal identifiers, for the purpose of conducting analyses of the employment and income reporting of those participants.